Why Your Business Needs A Third-Party Risk Management Audit Program

 The third-party risk audit tests how well this third-party risk assessment and your third-party risk management program work.
 In conducting the audit, you need to consider the following:

-- Are sufficient, robust processes in place to monitor and mitigate the risks?
+• Robust Processes: Ensure processes are in place to monitor and mitigate risks.

 However good your risk management strategy is, a third-party risk management audit program is an essential tool in your box of checks and balances.